Select a show/client

-A representative collection of BONEAU/BRYAN-BROWN's current and upcoming clients includes: An American in Paris, The Audience, The Book of Mormon (Broadway, National Tour, Chicago, London), Constellations, The Country House, The Curious Incident of the Dog in the Night-Time, Disgraced, The Elephant Man, Gigi, Hedwig and the Angry Inch, Honeymoon in Vegas, The Illusionists, Jersey Boys (Broadway, Las Vegas, London, Sydney and National Tour), The Lion, Mamma Mia!
-(Broadway, National Tours, and numerous international productions), Matilda, Motown, Once, Pippin, The Prince of Broadway, The River, Stomp, and Titanic.
+A representative collection of BONEAU/BRYAN-BROWN's current and upcoming clients includes: Amazing Grace, An American in Paris, The Audience, The Book of Mormon (Broadway, National Tour, Chicago, London), Constellations, The Country House, The Curious Incident of the Dog in the Night-Time, Disgraced, The Elephant Man, Gigi, Hedwig and the Angry Inch, Honeymoon in Vegas, The Illusionists, Jersey Boys (Broadway, Las Vegas, London, Sydney and National Tour), Mamma Mia!
+(Broadway, National Tours, and numerous international productions), Matilda, Motown, Once, Pippin, The River, and Stomp.

-Pulitzer Prize winners include: Angels in America, Doubt, Proof, Rabbit Hole, Top Dog/Underdog, Wit, and Ruined.
+Pulitzer Prize winners include: Angels in America, Disgraced, Doubt, Proof, Rabbit Hole, Top Dog/Underdog, Ruined and Wit.

-Recent film work includes the Broadway outreach for Mamma Mia!, Doubt, Dreamgirls, Martin McDonagh’s In Bruges, and Sweeney Todd: the Demon Barber of Fleet Street.
+Recent film work includes the Broadway outreach for Birdman, Mamma Mia!, Doubt, Dreamgirls, Martin McDonagh’s In Bruges, and Sweeney Todd: the Demon Barber of Fleet Street.
 Special By Experience cinema events include: Barrymore, Frankenstein, Leonardo Live and Phèdre.

-Institutions BONEAU/BRYAN-BROWN represents include: Arena Stage, Atlantic Theater Company, Broadway Across America, Broadway Cares/Equity Fights AIDS, Dodger Theatricals, Guthrie Theater, Manhattan Theatre Club, National Theatre Live, NYU Skirball Center for the Performing Arts, Royal Shakespeare Company, and Signature Theatre Company.
+Institutions BONEAU/BRYAN-BROWN represents include: Atlantic Theater Company, Broadway Across America, Broadway Cares/Equity Fights AIDS, Dodger Theatricals, Guthrie Theater, Manhattan Theatre Club, National Theatre Live, Royal Shakespeare Company, and Signature Theatre Company.